Discovering Quantum Phase Transitions with Fermionic Neural Networks

-We extend the FermiNet, which has previously only been applied to atoms and molecules, to periodic systems.
-The periodic FermiNet is then used to study the quantum phase transition between the Fermi liquid and Wigner crystal \cite{wigner_interaction_1934} in the three-dimensional interacting homogeneous electron gas (HEG) \cite{giuliani2005}.
-Three-dimensional Wigner crystals have not yet been observed in electronic systems, but two-dimensional crystals were very recently imaged for the first time \cite{zhou2021bilayer, smolenski2021signatures, li2021imaging}.
-A few recent papers have extended second-quantized neural network ans\"atze to periodic systems in continuous space, but have either focused on bosonic systems \cite{pescia_neural-network_2021} or used small basis sets \cite{yoshioka2021solving}, restricting their accuracy.
-They have not investigated quantum phase transitions \footnote{While we were preparing this manuscript, Ref.~\cite{wilson2022wave} reported neural-network-based VMC results for the same 14-electron system studied here, plus 7- and 19- electron gasses.
-Although they used a more heavily modified version of the FermiNet ansatz, they obtained similar results.
-They do not study the Wigner transition.}.
-There have also been numerous works using neural network ans\"atze to study lattice models \cite{carleo_solving_2017, saito2017solving, luo2019backflow}, but for applications to many real systems, the wavefunction must be treated in continuous space.
+We extend the FermiNet, which has previously only been applied to atoms and molecules \cite{pfau_ab_2020, spencer_better_2020, wilson2021simulations, li_fermionic_2022} \footnote{While we were preparing this manuscript, Wilson \emph{et al.\ }\cite{wilson2022wave} reported neural-network-based continuous-space VMC results for the same 14-electron system studied here, plus 7- and 19-electron gases.
+Although they used a more heavily modified version of the FermiNet ansatz, their results are similar to ours.
+They restrict their attention to the Fermi liquid phase and do not study the Wigner transition.}, to periodic systems.
+Recent work has used neural network ans\"atze to study periodic systems in continuous space, but has either focused on bosonic systems \cite{pescia_neural-network_2021} or used small basis sets \cite{yoshioka2021solving}, restricting their accuracy.

-In a finite HEG simulation containing a cubic number of electrons (here $N=27$ electrons) subject to periodic boundary conditions, the Wigner crystal state is strongly preferred even at high electronic densities.
-The same neural network architecture learns the appropriate ground-state wave function either side of the phase transition in this system, spontaneously breaking continuous translational symmetry when the crystal phase is stable.
-We give the network no information about the nature of the ground state, so the degree of inductive bias in the determination is very low.
+We demonstrate the flexibility of the periodic FermiNet by studying the quantum phase transition between the Fermi liquid and Wigner crystal \cite{wigner_interaction_1934} in the three-dimensional interacting homogeneous electron gas (HEG) \cite{giuliani2005}.
+Two-dimensional Wigner crystals were very recently imaged for the first time \cite{zhou2021bilayer, smolenski2021signatures, li2021imaging}, but three-dimensional Wigner crystals have not yet been observed in electronic systems and are thus less well understood.
+The zero-temperature properties of the three-dimensional HEG depend on a single dimensionless parameter, $r_s$, defined as the ratio of the radius of a sphere that contains one electron on average to the Bohr radius.
+At high density (small $r_s$), the ground state is a weakly interacting Fermi liquid.
+At low density (large $r_s$), the correlations are stronger and the translational symmetry breaks spontaneously, giving rise to a spatially ordered Wigner crystal \cite{wigner_interaction_1934}.
+We find that the same neural network architecture learns the appropriate ground-state wave function either side of the Wigner phase transition, spontaneously breaking continuous translational symmetry when the crystal phase is stable.
+As we give the network no information about the nature of the ground state, the degree of inductive bias in the determination is very low.